 Diane joined B’nai Torah in 2000.
 She was elected to the synagogue’s board in 2001 and served as president from 2002 to 2006.
 She continues to serve CBT as chair of the Membership Committee and as a member of the Ritual Committee.

 Diane is a retired Family Nurse Practitioner.
-For 27 years she worked with adults with developmental disabilities and mental illness, providing primary care and specializing in seizure control.
+For 27 years she worked with adults with developmental disabilities and mental illness, providing primary care, and specializing in psychiatry and seizure management.

-Diane loves her role as mom and Nana.
+Diane loves her role as Mom and LaLa.

 Board of Trustees